Hardanger Line: Route

 Granvin is a port on the Hardangerfjord and was the center for freight transport in Hardanger.
 Hardanger is dominated by a small number of large industrial companies, primarily smelters, which were responsible for more than 80 percent of the line's cargo volume.
 While Hardanger in the 1980s had a population of 40,000, Granvin had a population of 1,000 and was the smallest municipality in Hardanger.
 Granvin served as a ferry hub for services by Hardanger Sunnhordlandske Dampskipsselskap (HSD), and in 1980 there up to two daily services with the local ferry services in Hardanger, in addition to fast ferries to both Bergen and Stavanger.
 Buses operated to Granvin from Norheimsund and Kvanndal.

-The line and power system is intact for 3 km from Voss to Palmafoss and is retained by the Norwegian National Rail Administration.
-From there to Skjervet, the line has been asphalted, and is used as a hiking and bicycle path.
-The section from Skjervet to Nesheim is disused, although it has been proposed used as a road.
-From Nesheim the hiking and bicycle path continues, although the last kilometer before Granvin the right-of-way is disused.
-The station buildings at Nesheim and Granvin remain, but the ones at Palmafoss, Mønshaug and Skjervet has been demolished.
+The line and power system is intact for 3 km from Voss to Palmafoss and is maintained by the Norwegian National Rail Administration.
+From there to Skjervet, the line has been asphalted and is used as a hiking and cycle path.
+The section from Skjervet to Nesheim is disused now, although it has been proposed as a road.
+The hiking and cycle path continues from Nesheim, although the right-of-way no longer exists on the last kilometre before Granvin.
+The station buildings at Nesheim and Granvin are still standing, but the ones at Palmafoss, Mønshaug and Skjervet have been demolished.

-In 2016 Palmafoss established an emergency freight terminal for the Bergen line.
+In 2016, Palmafoss established an emergency freight terminal for the Bergen line.
 If the Bergen Line is closed, freight can be transferred to trucks at Palmafoss.
-At the same time the tracks were renovated and reestablished between Voss and Palmafoss.
+At the same time the tracks were renovated and re-established between Voss and Palmafoss.